+Any data compression shall be applied after the CMS Signed Data XML document has been appended to the message.

 Certificates and Certificate Management

 This standard uses the Internet X.509 Public Key Infrastructure Profile (RFC 5280 [12]) as the base profile for certificates used by an ATSC 3.0 TLS server and ATSC 3.0 application signing authority authentication.